SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: Introduction

+Auditory attribute knowledge is a form of perceptual knowledge that reflects how models conceptualize attributes such as speaker gender and emotion.
+These attributes arise from perceptual abstractions over signals with substantial intra-class variability across speakers, prosody, and recording conditions.
+Editing such knowledge, therefore, requires modifying how models generalize perceptual evidence, rather than changing a factual statement.
+Hence, it is unclear whether editing methods developed for factual knowledge can generalize to abstract perceptual concepts in auditory modalities.

 To this end, we introduce \textbf{SAKE} (\textbf{S}peech and \textbf{A}udio Attribute \textbf{K}nowledge \textbf{E}diting Benchmark), the first benchmark for auditory attribute knowledge editing in LALMs (Figure~\ref{fig:sake-overview}).
-SAKE covers four auditory attributes: speaker gender, speaker emotion, spoken language, and animal sounds, and evaluates editing methods along four dimensions~\citep{yao-etal-2023-editing}: reliability (whether edits succeed), generality (whether they transfer to equivalent variations), locality (whether unrelated knowledge is preserved), and portability (whether edits propagate to interconnected knowledge).

-Through comprehensive experiments on two strong LALMs, DeSTA2.5-Audio~\citep{lu2025desta25Audio} and Qwen2-Audio~\citep{qwen2audio}, we benchmark diverse editing techniques and reveal significant challenges in editing auditory attribute knowledge, such as preserving intra-attribute knowledge that is irrelevant to the edits and ensuring that updated auditory attributes propagate to reasoning over related knowledge.
-Moreover, when multiple edits are applied sequentially, most methods suffer from severe forgetting, often losing previously edited knowledge after a few additional updates.
-Overall, our contributions are two-fold\footnote{Resources will be available at \url{https://github.com/ckyang1124/SAKE}}: \begin{enumerate}[itemsep=0em, topsep=0.1em]

-\item To the best of our knowledge, this is the first work to explore knowledge editing in auditory modalities of LALMs, an area that has remained unexplored.
-We introduce the first comprehensive benchmark for auditory knowledge editing and evaluate seven common editing methods, providing novel insights into this direction.

-\item Although these editing methods are effective in textual and visual domains, editing auditory attributes, which are abstract perceptual concepts, remains challenging.
-We show that current methods struggle both to generalize edited knowledge and to preserve unrelated knowledge, underscoring the need for future advances in auditory knowledge editing. \end{enumerate}
+Auditory attribute knowledge editing targets modifications of an LALM’s perceptual understanding of specific attributes, such as changing its auditory knowledge of frogs’ vocalizations to that of dogs (Figure~\ref{fig:sake-overview}), while preserving related reasoning and unrelated knowledge.
+Such editing enables applications such as LALM error correction for misrecognition, debiasing, and voice assistant personalization, which are inherently more challenging than text-based settings due to the complexity of auditory modalities.
+SAKE spans diverse auditory attributes and evaluates editing methods along four dimensions~\citep{yao-etal-2023-editing}: reliability, generality, locality, and portability.

+We evaluate eight representative editing methods on three LALMs, DeSTA2.5-Audio~\citep{lu2025desta25Audio}, Qwen2-Audio~\citep{qwen2audio}, and Audio Flamingo 3~\citep{af3}.
+While these methods have proven effective in textual domains, our results reveal persistent challenges in auditory attribute knowledge editing, including preserving intra-attribute knowledge and enabling edit propagation to connected reasoning.
+Under sequential editing, most methods suffer severe forgetting.
+Together, these findings highlight the unique challenges of auditory knowledge editing and the need for future advances in this research area.